ASUS-AICS/LibMultiLabel/docs/cli/data_format.rst

 -------------

 The LibSVM format is a format for labels and sparse numerical features.
-It combines them in a single file, using commas, spaces, colons and line endings as control characters.
+They are combined in a single file, using commas, spaces, colons and line endings as control characters.
-It is as follows
+It must meet the criteria below

 - one sample per line
 - seperate labels and features with a space